simgrid/simgrid/docs/source/Models.rst

      </zone>
    </platform>

-This can be reformulated as follows to make it usable with the ns-3 binding.
+This platform file can be reformulated as follows to make it usable with the ns-3 binding.
 There is no direct connection from alice to bob, but that's OK because ns-3 automatically routes from point to point (using ``ns3::Ipv4GlobalRoutingHelper::PopulateRoutingTables``).